Wakayama Prefecture

 Tama museum Train.

-Today, most of the people who use the Wakayama Electric Railway are those who commute to work or school in Wakayama City, but when I got on the train, I found a few tourists, including foreigners visiting Japan, riding here and there.
-Even if they are not as popular as they used to be, there are still people who come.
+Today, most of the people who use the Wakayama Electric Railway are commuters traveling to work or school in Wakayama City.
+However, when I boarded the train, I noticed a few tourists, including foreigners visiting Japan.
+While it may not attract as many visitors as it once did, it’s good to see there are still people willing to make the trip.

 Tama Museum train